brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 #### Adults

+* <!--StartFragment-->

-* Vitamin D3: 10,000 IU 5 times per day.
+  [Vitamin D](https://meehanmd.ehealthpro.com/products/vitamin-d-complex-60-capsules)<!--EndFragment-->: 10,000 IU 5 times per day.
 Continue for 3 days.
 * The results are dramatic, with complete resolution of symptoms in 48 to 72 hours.
-Vitamin D dosed at these and even higher levels has been used safely and[shown to be safe](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4463890/#b8-0610507).
+Vitamin D dosed at these and even higher levels has been used safely and [shown to be safe](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4463890/#b8-0610507).

 #### Children

 * The mothers of children young enough to breastfeed should protect themselves with the adult protocol.
 Boosting your immune system will boost your child’s immune system.
 * Breastfeed if at all possible.
 Children are protected by antibodies and all the other immune elements that are found in mother’s breast milk.
-* For children, many experts agree they need about35 IU's of vitamin D per pound of body weight.
+* For children, many experts agree they need about 35 IU's of vitamin D per pound of body weight.
+* <!--StartFragment-->

-* Liquid vitamin D in a liposomal form is a good way to deliver vitamin D to children.
+  [Liquid vitamin D in a liposomal form](https://meehanmd.ehealthpro.com/products/emulsi-d3-synergy-2oz-liquid) <!--EndFragment-->is a good way to deliver vitamin D to children.

 The cost of vitamin D is about a penny for 1000 IU, so this treatment costs less than a dollar.